When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Great Option for Coin Collectors

-Dowling magnet pennies are a fantastic option for children ages 8 and above to explore magnetic forces, stability, and motion.
-It’s a fun way to introduce and discuss scientific concepts, geometry, and symmetry, among other things.
+This kit is a fantastic option for children ages 8 and above to explore magnetic forces, stability, and motion using something familiar: money.
+It uses magnetic pennies to discuss scientific concepts, geometry, and symmetry.

-Kids get to learn about penny history and magnetic facts as they engage in the 44 listed fun activities.
-They can build gravity-defying sculptures, pyramids, and more.
+Kids get to learn about penny history and magnetic facts as they engage in the 44 listed activities.
+They can build gravity-defying sculptures, pyramids, and bridges while learning real physics.

 Speks Space Cadet Magnetic Geode